redexp/backbone-dom-view/README.md

 <a name="each-view"></a>**view:** `{View|Function}`

 If `view:` value is `Backbone.View` class (or extended form it) then helper will create instances from this class for each model added to collection.
-If `view:` value is `Function` then helper will call it for each model and expect view instance from it (helpful if you need different views in same collection).
+If `view:` value is `Function` then helper will call it for each model and expect View class or view instance from it (helpful if you need different views in same collection).

 **el:** `{String|Object}` Default: `null`

-Selector for `el:` option fo `view:` class.
+Selector for `el:` option for `view:` class.
 ```html
 <ul class="items">
     <li><span class="title"></span></li>